Musculoskeletal injuries in tennis

 Figure 7: Mechanisms of production of radial styloiditis, tricipital tendonitis and ulnar styloiditis.

-Having already discussed joint pathology in the upper extremity, we now focus on the lower extremity.
+Having already discussed joint pathology in the upper extremity, let's focus on the lower extremity.
 While the hip joint is more prone to periarticular involvement due to muscular and tendon processes, and the knee is not particularly exposed (meniscal injuries, chondropathies, etc., are evident), the ankle joint is particularly affected in tennis players.
-External ligament involvement due to forced varus torsades de pointes (Figure 8), osteochondral talar injuries, etc., is common.
+External ligament involvement due to forced varus torsades de pointes (Figure 8), osteochondral talar injuries, etc., are common.

 Figure 8: Mechanisms of external lateral ankle ligament injuries and adductor injuries.